 Tesco is a responsible taxpayer.
 We are one of the most significant contributors of tax in the UK and recognise the importance of the tax payments that we make in all the communities we serve.

 In our financial year to 29 February 2020 the group paid £5.2 billion of tax; this includes taxes borne by the Group of £1.8 billion and taxes generated from our operations and which we collected of £3.4 billion.
 Further information on the taxes we pay can be found here.

 How we approach our tax obligations is governed by our tax principles, which have been approved by the Tesco PLC Board.
 These principles are aligned with our values, which guide every action and every decision we take in our business, and are as follows:

-- Tax is considered in all significant business decisions but we do not undertake any transactions for the sole purpose of realising tax savings.
+- Tax is considered in all significant business decisions, but we do not undertake any transactions or operate in any perceived tax havens for the sole purpose of realising tax savings.

 - Where we are uncertain as to how tax law applies we look to discuss this with the relevant tax authority to achieve certainty for Tesco and the tax authority concerned.

 - We work in a collaborative, open and transparent manner with the tax authorities and seek to achieve early agreement of our tax position.